pittcsc/pittcswiki/src/guides/skills/getting-started-with-x/web-dev.md

 A **Back-End Web Developer's** work lies behind the scenes but is generally crucial for medium to large-scale websites, especially those with heavy amounts of data or information.
 A back-end developer might manage a database and work with the front-end developer on querying the data or set up a server for the website to run on.

 **Fullstack Developers** work at both ends of the spectrum, completing front-end and back-end tasks.
 They might not specialize, but they have a general breadth of knowledge that allows them to be flexible for the project at hand.

-Beyond the plethora of tools and apps on the web used every day, many widely-used desktop apps are actually web applications, just running on your desktop.
-For example, Visual Studio Code, Discord, and Slack all use [Electron](https://www.electronjs.org/), a framework for developing cross-platform desktop applications with web development toolsets.

-Ultimately, the web is one of the fastest and easiest ways that your application can make its way to a user, so understanding web development can enable you to make impactful software quickly.

 ## Recommended Resources
 * [TraversyMedia on YouTube](https://www.youtube.com/c/TraversyMedia) has excellent tutorials for many different web-dev stacks.